Conjectures P1-P15 for Coxeter groups with complete graph: Introduction

-The cells of a Coxeter group (in the equal parameter case) is defined in \cite{kazhdan_lusztig79representation} for the study of representations of Hecke algebras.
+The cells of a Coxeter group (in the equal parameter case) are defined in \cite{kazhdan_lusztig79representation} for the study of representations of Hecke algebras.
 Cells of finite and affine Weyl groups also appear naturally in other contexts of representation theory.
-Left cells of a finite Weyl group is in bijection with primitive ideals of the enveloping algebra of the corresponding semisimple Lie algebra, see \cite[1.6(c)]{kazhdan_lusztig79representation}.
+Left cells of a finite Weyl group are in bijection with primitive ideals of the enveloping algebra of the corresponding semisimple Lie algebra, see \cite[1.6(c)]{kazhdan_lusztig79representation}.
 Cells of finite Weyl groups (including some special unequal parameter case) play an important role in classification of characters of finite groups of Lie type, see \cite{lusztig1984char}.
-The two-sided cells of affine Weyl groups also has connection with modular representations of Lie algebras and algebraic groups, see \cite{Hum2002modular,achar2018cells}.
+The two-sided cells of the affine Weyl groups also have connection with modular representations of Lie algebras and algebraic groups, see \cite{Hum2002modular,achar2018cells}.
 In his works \cite{lusztig1985cellsI,lusztig1987cellsII,lusztig1987III,lusztig1989cellsIV} on cells of affine Weyl groups, Lusztig introduced $ \af $-functions and asymptotic rings, which are applied to study representations of affine Hecke algebras, see also \cite{xi1994book,xi2007rep}.
-Lusztig proved that the cells of the affine Weyl group are in bijection with unipotent conjugacy classes of an algebraic group over $ \mathbb{C} $, and values of the $ \af $-function can be given by the dimensions of springer fibers.
+Lusztig proved that cells of the affine Weyl groups are in bijection with unipotent conjugacy classes of algebraic groups over $ \mathbb{C} $, and that values of the $ \af $-function can be given by the dimensions of springer fibers.
 Based on these works, Lusztig summarized P1-P15 for general Coxeter group with weight function in \cite{lusztig2003hecke}.
-In the equal parameter case, P1-P15 can be proved by using the positivity conjecture (\cite{kazhdan_lusztig79representation}) of Kazhdan-Lusztig polynomial and the boundedness conjecture (\cite[13.4]{lusztig2003hecke}) of the $ \af $-function, see \cite[\S15]{lusztig2003hecke} for the proof.
+In the equal parameter case, P1-P15 can be proved by using the positivity conjecture (\cite{kazhdan_lusztig79representation}) of Kazhdan-Lusztig polynomial and the boundedness conjecture (\cite[13.4]{lusztig2003hecke}) of the $ \af $-function, see \cite[\S15]{lusztig2003hecke}.
 Up to now, the positivity conjecture has been proved for general Coxeter groups, see \cite{kazhdan-lusztig1980positivity,elias-williamson2014positivity}.
-However, the boundedness conjecture is only known for finite Coxeter groups, affine Weyl groups (\cite{lusztig1985cellsI}), Coxeter groups with complete graph (\cite{xi2012afunction,Shi-Yang2016}), the rank 3 case (\cite{zhou,gao2016rank3}), universal Coxeter groups \cite{Shi-Yang2015universal}.
-In other words, even in equal parameter case, P1-P15 are only known for these Coxeter groups.
+However, the boundedness conjecture is only known for finite Coxeter groups, affine Weyl groups (\cite{lusztig1985cellsI}), Coxeter groups with complete graph (\cite{xi2012afunction,Shi-Yang2016}), the rank 3 case (\cite{zhou,gao2016rank3}), universal Coxeter groups \cite{Shi-Yang2015universal} and Coxeter groups with non-3-edge-labeling graph (\cite{li-Shi-non3edge}).
+In other words, even in equal parameter case, P1-P15 are known only for these Coxeter groups.